 Katherine earned her bachelors of science in dietetics at The University of Akron.

-She lives in Atlanta, GA with her husband and dog, and is excitedly awaiting the arrival of her first child in the spring.
+She lives in Atlanta, GA with her husband and dog, and welcomed a baby girl into the family this spring.
 She loves to stay active and recently completed her second triathlon.
 She enjoys working with distance athletes and sports nutrition to fuel for optional performance.
 When not working she can be found woodworking with her husband or testing out new recipes in her kitchen.